stuebersystems/doc.quattropod.en/docs/mini/multicast.md

 ## Pair transmitter

-* Switch the default transmitter or the mini transmitter to 'PC':
+* Switch the default transmitter or the mini transmitter to `PC`:

 ![](/assets/img/Transmitter_pair.png)